ANTsX/ANTsPy/CONTRIBUTING.md

 ## Wrapping ANTs functions

-Wrapping an ANTs function is easy since pybind11 implicitly casts between python and C++ standard types, allowing you to directly interface with C++ code.
+Wrapping an ANTs function is easy since nanobind implicitly casts between python and C++ standard types, allowing you to directly interface with C++ code.
 Here's an example:

 Say we want to wrap the `Atropos` function.
 We create the following file called `WRAP_Atropos.cxx` in the `src/` directory: